Monotone Quantities for $p$-Harmonic functions and the Sharp $p$-Penrose inequality: Introduction

-Recently, the level sets of harmonic and $p$-harmonic functions have been found to be useful tools for studying manifolds with non-negative scalar curvature.
-This connection was first observed by Stern \cite{stern2022scalar}.
-It has since proven very useful in the study of asymptotically flat manifolds.
-We note the following applications, listed in chronological order.
-Here $(M^3,g)$ is an asymptotically flat manifold with non-negative scalar curvature. \begin{itemize} \item Bray, Kazaras, Khuri, and Stern \cite{bray2022harmonic} used harmonic functions asymptocic to the coordinate functions at infinity to give a new proof of the Positive Mass Theorem. \item Munteanu and Wang \cite{munteanu2021comparison} found a monotone quantity $\mathcal G$ along the level sets of a Green's function in $M$.
-Using this, they derived a sharp area comparison for the level sets of the Green's function. \item Agostiniani, Mazzieri, and Oronzio \cite{agostiniani2021green} discovered a monotone quantity $F$ along the level sets of a Green's function in $M$.
-They thus obtained a new proof of the Positive Mass Theorem. \item Chan, Chu, Lee, and Tsang \cite{chan2022monotonicity} generalized the monotonicity of $\mathcal G$ to the level sets of a $p$-harmonic Green's function. \item Agostiniani, Mantegazza, Mazzieri, and Oronzio \cite{agostiniani2022riemannian} generalized the monotonicity of $F$ to the level sets of $p$-harmonic functions.
-They thus obtained a new proof of the Riemannian Penrose Inequality (without rigidity). \item Miao \cite{miao2022mass} discovered monotone quantities $\mathcal A$, $\mathcal B$, and $\mathcal D$ along the level sets of a harmonic function in $M$ and thus obtained several new proofs of the Positive Mass Theorem. \item Hirsch, Miao, and Tam \cite{hirsch2022monotone} generalized the monotonicity of $\mathcal A$, $\mathcal B$, and $\mathcal D$ to the level sets of $p$-harmonic functions.
-They also gave a unified derivation of the monotonicity of $\mathcal A$, $\mathcal B$, $\mathcal D$, $F$, and $\mathcal G$ for general $p$, including the case $p=1$ where all of these quantities degenerate to the Hawking mass along inverse mean curvature flow. \item Dong and Song \cite{dong2023stability} used the level sets of harmonic functions to prove the stability of the Positive Mass Theorem. \end{itemize} The previously mentioned monotone quantities all have Euclidean space as their rigidity case.
-In particular, they are strictly increasing on Schwarzschild with positive mass.
+along the level sets of a harmonic function $u$ on $M$, and thereby obtained several new proofs of the Positive Mass Theorem. \item Hirsch, Miao, and Tam \cite{hirsch2022monotone} generalized the monotonicity of $\mathcal A$, $\mathcal B$, and $\mathcal D$ to the level sets of $p$-harmonic functions.
+They also gave a unified derivation of the monotonicity of $\mathcal A$, $\mathcal B$, $\mathcal D$, $F$, and $\mathcal G$ for general $p$, including the case $p=1$ where all of these quantities degenerate to the Hawking mass along inverse mean curvature flow. \item Dong and Song \cite{dong2023stability} used harmonic functions to prove the stability of the Positive Mass Theorem. \end{itemize} The previously mentioned monotone quantities all have Euclidean space as their rigidity case.
+In particular, they are strictly increasing (or strictly decreasing) on Schwarzschild with positive mass.
 We note that Miao \cite{miao2022mass} and Oronzio \cite{oronzio2022adm} have obtained monotone quantities with Schwarzschild rigidity in the harmonic case $p=2$.
-The authors \cite{mazurowski2023yamabe} recently used such monotone quantities to give a new proof of a result of Bray and Neves \cite{bray2004classification} on the Yamabe invariant of $\RP^3$.
+Miao's quantities are related to $\mathcal A$ and $\mathcal B$ while Oronzio's are related to $F$.
+The authors \cite{mazurowski2023yamabe} recently used these monotone quantities to give a new proof of a result of Bray and Neves \cite{bray2004classification} on the Yamabe invariant of $\RP^3$.